Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### The DEX removes the order in the order-book

-If the order never left the DEX and the user trusts the DEX than the order can simply be removed from the order book.
+If the order never left the DEX and the user trusts the DEX then the order can simply be removed from the order book.

 ## Trading History